Visiting India during Holi Festival

-Holi is attached to a mythological tale about the good god Vishnu and his rival, the evil king Hiranyakashipu – try to pronounce that!
-The evil king’s son Prahlad didn’t want to join in his father’s gruesome game and followed Vishnu instead.
+The festival is based on a mythological tale about the good God Vishnu and his rival, the evil King Hiranyakashipu – try to pronounce that!
+The evil king’s son Prahlad didn’t want to be a part of his father’s gruesome game and followed God Vishnu instead.
 Therefore, Hiranyakashipu sent his sister Holika to kill him.
-The aunt got her badass fireproof sari, took the boy into her lap and climbed a pyre, hoping to survive while her nephew would burn to death.
-When the pyre was set ablaze, Prahlad remained intact while Holika’s body went up in flames.
-Indians celebrate the triumph of good over evil every year by burning the Holi pyre one day prior to Holi.
+The aunt got her badass fireproof sari and took the boy into her lap and climbed a pyre.
+She was hoping to survive while her nephew would burn to death.
+However, when the pyre was set ablaze, Prahlad remained safe while Holika’s body went up in flames.
+This showcases the triumph of good over evil and Indians celebrate this sentiment each year by burning the Holi pyre one day prior to Holi.

-Holi is also seen as the festival of love.
-According to a legend, the deity Krishna who had blue-coloured skin wanted to get the attention of the fair-skinned Radha and therefore put dry colours in her face.
-It worked and they lived happily ever after!
-Therefore Holi is often used in Bollywood-Movies as a romantic scene for a hero to flirt with the heroine.
+According to a legend, the deity Krishna who had blue-coloured skin wanted to get the attention of the fair-skinned Radha.
+In order to do so, he put dry colours on her face.
+Fortunately, the trick worked and they lived happily ever after!
+Therefore, Holi is also seen as the festival of love and is often used in Bollywood movies as a romantic scene where you see a hero flirt with the heroine.

 Some people even say Holi is a simple celebration of the end of winter and beginning of spring.
 A thanksgiving for a good harvest or a reason to meet friends, flirt with girls and just have fun!

-When and which parts of India celebrate Holi?
+Visiting India during holi festival (When and which parts of India celebrate Holi?)

-The day of Holi is the Phalgun Poornima (full moon) by the Hindu calendar which generally arrives in March, but the exact dates by the Georgian Calendar tend to vary.
-Holi will be held on 10th March in 2020, on 29th March on 2021 and on March 08th in 2022.
+According to the Hindu calendar, the day of Holi is the Phalgun Poornima (full moon) which generally arrives in March.
+The exact dates by the Georgian Calendar tend to vary.